zw1454/cs107-FinalProject/docs/documentation.md

 ### Reverse Mode AD

-Altough not implemented within our package, understanding reverse mode is key to understanding AD.
-In order to instead calculate the partial derivatives of *f* with respect to the independent variable *x* and the intermediate dependent variables *g<sub>i</sub>* (for example, to determine the sensitivity of *f* to that particular intermdiate), one can traverse backwards through the graph.
+Although not implemented within our package,reviewing reverse mode is key to understanding AD.
+In order to instead calculate the partial derivatives of *f* with respect to the independent variable *x* and the intermediate dependent variables *g<sub>i</sub>* (for example, to determine the sensitivity of *f* to that particular intermediate), one can traverse backward through the graph.
 This derivative of *f* with respect to a particular *g<sub>i</sub>* is called the adjoint of *g<sub>i</sub>*.
 The reverse mode requires two passes:

 1. Forward pass: compute the primal trace (as above) and compute the partial derivatives of each child node with respect to its parent node.
 These (numeric) values have to be stored, which makes reverse mode more space intensive.
 2. Reverse pass: the graph is traversed from outputs (*f*) towards inputs and each adjoint is calculated in succession using the stored values of the intermediate nodes and their partial derivatives.